jracelis-hub/FTP-Server/README.md

 Although encryption is essential when sending data over the internet for security and privacy, this program will not include it as the transfers be within my _LAN_ (local area network).

 ![program flow](images/flow_chart.png "Program Flow Chart")

+The FTP (File Transfer Protocol) rules and details utilized for this project is found in [RFC 959](#https://datatracker.ietf.org/doc/html/rfc959#ref-1).

+The hosts are broken down to the client <-> server model.

+The server being the FTP server (replier) and client is the user (requestor).

+The server will be listen on a its own configured port and will wrap around a specific directory on the server.

+Using the base set of rules and structure, the flow consists of the Data Transfer Process (DTP) and Command Process (CP).

+**Data Transfer Process** - the process of the server sending over requested information from the client (user).

+**Command Process** - a set of requested commands from the user to determine the correct data transfer process

 ## Requirements